bosiwa1/D.React-Step-Project-/README.md

 Verify installation in Terminal.

 ------------------------------------------------------------------
-setp 3 creat proct folder and go open your interminal window
+Step 3: Create a project folder and open your terminal window
 ----------------------------------------------------------------------
-Setp 3  creact React with last vervison opf vite  , navigate your proct folder  type in terminal window npm create vite@latest my-react-app     ok or enter .
+Step 3:  Create a  React project with the latest version of Vite, navigate your project folder  type in the terminal window npm create vite@latest my-react-app     ok or enter.

 The command will ask a few questions: